McLow27/planetGame/rsc/tutorial.md

 ---
 ### Moons
 At the beginning of each round, all players get to choose a moon on which to start their colony.
 The moons all orbit a central planet and have different difficulties and advantages.
-The obstacle when trying to invade a hostile moon is that the defense is adapted to the moon’s unique terrain while the offense is not specialised for anything.
+The obstacle when trying to invade a hostile moon is that the defense is adapted to the moon's unique terrain while the offense is not specialised for anything.
 Hence a good strategy is to invent and discover along the scientific tree of the moons one plans to attack and develop fitting technology.

 ![](https://i.pinimg.com/originals/96/0c/5b/960c5bfc27899d17b010f80347a2cccb.png)